Wearable cardioverter defibrillator: History

-ZOLL Medical Corporation, meanwhile an Asahi Kasei Group Company, acquired the LIFECORE business in 2006.
-The WCD LifeVest® is marketed in the United Kingdom, United States, Europe, Japan, and several other countries worldwide.
-According to ZOLL, the LifeVest® has been prescribed to more than 200,000 patients worldwide.
+The WCD LifeVest is marketed in the United Kingdom, United States, Europe, Japan, and several other countries worldwide.
+According to ZOLL, the LifeVest has been prescribed to more than 200,000 patients worldwide.
+In July 2021, the FDA approved a second WCD product for the market developed by Kestra Medical Technologies, Inc. This new device has an alternative fabric and garment style specifically for women.

 Insurance coverage in the United States

 The WCD is covered by most health plans in the United States, including commercial, state, and federal plans as Durable Medical Equipment (DME) for those patients at high risk of cardiac arrest, including: